Ushashwini128/Major-Project/README.md

-# CodeGuardian: Vulnerability Detection in Programming Languages
+# CodeGuardian: Detecting Vulnerabilities in Programming Languages

 CodeGuardian is a machine learning-based framework developed to detect and classify software vulnerabilities in source code written in **C**, **C++**, **Java**, **Python**, and **C#**.
 It supports severity classification and line-level localization, helping developers proactively identify and fix security issues early in the development lifecycle.